 From a cost management standpoint, ENGIE Impact helped the retailer gain control over their utility bill expenses by ensuring the bills were accurate and paid on time while also optimizing energy rates and obtaining refunds where applicable.
 Additionally, both companies worked to maximize the value of EMS and Smart Meters with the following efforts:

-After just four years, the company has achieved 29% energy reduction, surpassing their five year goal of 25% reduction.
+After just four years, the company has achieved 29% energy reduction, surpassing its five year goal of 25% reduction.
 Additional results have been achieved through the reduction of maintenance truck rolls, which have contributed an estimated $172,800 in cost avoidance in a single year.

 These savings also supported operational efficiency improvements and were achieved through the data visibility and energy management support provided by ENGIE Impact.